BestTimesToVisit.com Logo

 packing

 Pack light, breathable clothing and plenty of reef-safe sunscreen.
-The sun is intense, and protecting the coral reefs is crucial for Cozumel's marine ecosystem.
-Don't forget insect repellent, especially for evenings, and a reusable water bottle to cut down on plastic waste.
+The sun is intense, and protecting the coral reefs is crucial for Cozumel's marine life.
+Don't forget a reusable water bottle – many hotels offer filtered water refills, helping you stay hydrated and reduce plastic waste.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.